0xTowel/UMDCTF-2019-Challenges/SponsorChallenges/BlueStar/README.md

 Blue Star Accounting
 -------------------------------------------------------------------------------------------------------
-Blue Star Software has recently gireda new intern to write an accounting program.
+Blue Star Software has recently hired a new intern to write an accounting program.
 The intern specified that they were new to C/C++ and would do their best!
 In a mad rush to meet deadlines, the intern accidentally pushed an extremely buggy version of the program to prduction :-0